Bella Coola artist Jade Hanuse’s first carved panel on display at Vancouver Museum - Coast Mountain News

-Bella Coola artist Jade Hanuse, 20, has created a carved panel honouring salmon and bears that is featured in a new exhibit titled Indigeneity Rising now on at the Vancouver Museum
+Bella Coola artist Jade Hanuse, 20, has created a carved panel honouring salmon and bears that’s featured in the new Indigeneity Rising exhibit, on now at the Vancouver Museum

 “I wanted to speak about the salmon in a different way,” Hanuse told Black Press Media.
 “I thought the salmon deserved a little spotlight on their own and Dempsey wanted to do something about the bears as well.
 Dempsey was a big part of the project.”